Blogs

 • Minimum width: 36 inches

-• Landing space: 60 inches top and bottom
+• Landing space: 60 inches top and bottom of the ramp

 Step 2: Assess Your Available Space

-Walk around your property.
+Walk around your home.
 Got room for a straight ramp?
-Or do you need zigzags?
+Or do you need a curved or zigzag layout?
 Straight ramps are easier to use.
 L-shaped or U-shaped ramps save space but need 5x5-foot landings at turns.
-Check how your door swings.
-Old Massachusetts houses in Boston, Worcester, and Cambridge have tight lots and weird angles.
-We've seen it all at TCP Building Corp.

-Step 3: Determine Temporary vs. Long-Term Need
+Step 3: Decide Between Temporary vs. Long-Term Need

 Step 4: Select Your Ramp Material

-Step 5: Check Weight Capacity
+Step 5: Compare Weight Capacity and Ramp Width

 Custom HTML/CSS/JAVASCRIPT

-Step 6: Review Safety Features
+Step 6: Review Essential Safety Features

 Your ramp needs a non-slip texture, handrails on both sides, edge guards, and a proper slope.
 Massachusetts winters make texture critical.
-The ADA requires handrails 34-38 inches high and 1.25-2 inches in diameter.
-Don't skip safety features.
+Tactile paving or rubber coating helps grip when ice forms.

 Step 7: Verify Building Codes and Permits

 Most Massachusetts towns require permits for ramps over 30 inches high or longer than 10 feet.
 The Massachusetts State Building Code (780 CMR) covers accessibility requirements.
-TCP Building Corp handles all permit paperwork.
-We know what every town wants.

 Aluminum vs. Wood: Which Material Works Best in Massachusetts?